-Children with ASD/C, including Higher Functioning and Autism, are likely to have particular difficulties with social interaction.
+Children with Autistic Spectrum Disorder/Condition (ASD/C) could have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 Cognition and learning

 Support for learning difficulties may be required when children learn at a slower pace than their peers, even with appropriate differentiation.
 Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as physical disability or sensory impairment.